-14 Related Parties
+15 Related Parties

-Four members of the Pensions Investment Sub-Committee during the year were active members of the scheme (prior to the local elections in May 2014) and two were in receipt of a pension during the year.
-A special responsibility allowance of £1,971 was paid to the Chairman of the Sub-Committee in both 2013/14 and 2014/15.
-No other payments were made for meeting attendance.
+Six members of the Pensions Investment Sub-Committee during the year were active members of the scheme, but none were in receipt of a pension.
+A special responsibility allowance of £1,971 was paid to the Chairman of the Sub-Committee in both 2012/13 and 2013/14.
+No other payments were made for attendance at Sub-Committee meetings.

-The Council incurred costs of £534k (£418k in 2013/14) in relation to the administration of the fund and was subsequently reimbursed by the fund for these expenses.
+The Council incurred costs of $\pounds 418k$ ($\pounds 424k$ in 2012/13) in relation to the administration of the fund and was subsequently reimbursed by the fund for these expenses.